aaronzhuclover/Miscellaneous-DS-Projects/README.md

   <br>
 Then we have <br>
 var(εi/σi) = σi²/ σi² = 1 = var(εj/σj), where var(εi) ≠ var(εj) <br>
-now we successful solve heteroscedasticity and turn regression into homoscedastic model.
+now we successful solve heteroscedasticity and turn regression into homoscedastic model. <br>

 Posterior draws using Gibbs Sampling technique:  <br>
 Under Bayesian framework, we have <br>